motioneye-project/motioneye-client/README.md

 Convenience method to take a camera dictionary (returned by `async_get_camera` or `async_get_cameras`) and return the string URL of a single still frame.

+### get_movie_playback_url

+Convenience method to take a camera id and the path to a saved movie, and return a link to playback the movie.

 ## Context Manager

 The client may be used in as a context manager, which will automatically close the